wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td markdown="span">`stats`</td>
-<td markdown="span"> Complete set of statistics about the values in the visited time series during the time window preceding the notification.
+<td markdown="span"> Set of statistics about the values in the visited time series during the time window preceding the notification.
 </td>
 </tr>
 <tr>